MultiSafepay/docs/content/payment-methods/sepa-direct-debit.md

 First apply to MultiSafepay, and then activate in your dashboard.

 <details id="how-to-activate-sepa-direct-debit">
-<summary>How to activate SEPA Direct Debit</summary>
+<summary>How to activate direct debits</summary>
 <br>

 1. Email a request to <risk@multisafepay.com>

     Include in the request the following information:
-    - Monthly and annual SEPA Direct Debit transaction volume
+    - Monthly and annual direct debit volume
     - Minimum and maximum transaction amount
     - Type of products sold using this payment method
     - Whether you want to accept [recurring payments](/docs/recurring-payments/)